MahsaAm2/Brain-MRI-Classification/README.md

 ## Second Approach: Histogram and MLP Classification

 In a second approach, 16 slices were selected from the beginning of the available slices for each patient.
 These slices were then divided into left and right hemispheres, allowing for the computation of two histograms for each slice—one for the right and one for the left.
 This resulted in a feature set of size \(2 \times 16 \times 255\).
 A multi-layer perceptron (MLP) was used to classify these features based on the idea that abnormalities can affect the symmetry of brain structures, which is indicative of various diseases.

+## Third Approach: SVM with PCA

+In the third approach, 16 slices were selected from the beginning of each patient's available slices, resulting in a feature set of size \(16 \times 255\).
+Principal Component Analysis (PCA) was then applied to reduce the dimensionality of the feature set.
+The reduced features were fed into a Support Vector Machine (SVM) classifier, where various kernels and regularization parameters (C) were evaluated to find the optimal model for classifying the MRI slices as normal or abnormal.